Reporting Hub Knowledge Center

 Entra ID Relationship to Tenants

-If you choose to create sub-tenants, your sub-tenant Application Administrator(s) will be able to decide which groups/users will have access to your sub-tenant, and at what level.
+If you choose to create sub-tenants, your sub-tenant Tenant Administrator(s) will be able to decide which groups/users will have access to your sub-tenant, and at what level.
 However, the sub-tenant admin(s) will only have access to groups/users within the Parent Group assigned to the sub-tenant.

 Cloning a tenant